Complications of a Flea Infestation

 Flea Infestations at Home

 Finding out your home is pest-ridden may be devastating, but with diligence and planning, you can get rid of the fleas and prevent them from returning.
 Attend to your pets first, as they risk contracting tapeworms or anemia from fleas, as discussed above.
 Bathing your pet in a flea shampoo or dip is the first step to getting rid of the initial infestation.
 Do not use products labeled for dogs on cats or vice versa.
-Applying a topical flea and tick medication such as Fiproguard or Advantage II will help protect your pet, as will oral flea medicines including Capstar and Capguard.
+Applying a topical flea and tick medication such as Fiproguard or Advantage II will help protect your pet, as will oral flea medicines including Capstar.
 Flea collars provide an additional precaution.

 The next step is vital to prevent more problems with fleas: removing them from your home.
 Understanding that fleas fall or jump off your pet anytime they want, and therefore could be anywhere, will help you clean thoroughly.
 Carpet powders, foggers, and sprays can help purge hard-to-reach areas such as thick rugs or cracks in hardwood floors.
 Products containing Insect Growth Regulator (IGR) prevent flea pupae from maturing and eventually kill them, providing an effective solution for undeveloped fleas.